apache/lucene-solr/README.md

 `solr/packaging/build/solr-*`

-Note that the gradle build does not create or copy binaries throughout the source repository (like ant build did) by default so you need to switch to the packaging output folder above; the rest of the instructions below remain identical.
+Note that the gradle build does not create or copy binaries throughout the source repository so you need to switch to the packaging output folder above;
+the rest of the instructions below remain identical.
 The packaging directory is rewritten on each build.

 For development, especially when you have created test indexes etc, use the `./gradlew dev` task which will copy binaries to `./solr/packaging/build/dev`